About Club Volleyball

 Club volleyball is competitive volleyball and play time is often linked to a player’s ability, attitude, and coachability.
 Not all coaches place the same weight on each of these values.
 As players move into older age divisions, the level of competition becomes extremely high and some athletes will see more playing time than other athletes.

 Athletes on female teams 15U and older are required to take part in the Athlete Wellness Program.
-This program combines weekly strength and conditioning with monthly in-class sessions that discuss topics such as nutrition, controlling the controllables, accepting feedback, and more.
+This program combines weekly strength and conditioning with regular in-class sessions that discuss topics such as nutrition, controlling the controllables, mental preparedness, accepting feedback, and more.
 When an athlete is committing to a team, they must ensure they are available and prepared to attend the AWP with their team.
 The AWP is included in the athlete’s club fees and part of their training program.
-Teams train at Elite Training Systems in south Whitby while monthly in-class sessions take place in a classroom in north Whitby.
+Teams train at Elite Training Systems in south Whitby while in-class sessions take place in a classroom in north Whitby.

 Many of our teams will compete in at least 1 U.S. tournament; these athletes (and their accompanying parent) will require a valid passport if their team will be travelling to the U.S.

 Like any sport or activity, athletes need an engaged and supportive parent who is able to commit to providing their young athlete with rides to and from team events.
+They also need parents to model proper sportsmanship, commitment, selflessness, and cooperation.

 In order to keep team costs at a minimum and help the season run smoothly, all teams require team parents to volunteer with the team.
 Parents are needed as team managers/parent reps, bookkeepers, meal and travel planners, fundraising planners, photographers/videographers, social media managers, game scorekeepers and line judges, banquet reps and more.
 If your family is committing to Club volleyball, please be prepared to assist with your child’s team.
 The commitment time is very minimal when all parents assist.